mbradds/pipeline-profiles/readme.md

     │   en/ english js bundles & html for each profile (to be placed on web server) │   fr/ french js bundles & html for each profile (to be placed on web server)
 ```

+## Software prerequisites

+1. npm & node (for running the project locally and contributing)
+2. [Anaconda](https://www.anaconda.com/products/individual) (for contributing and running the "back end" code in `src/data_management`)
+3. Git (for contributing)
+4. Git windows client (for contributors using windows.
+The git client terminal can be used to run unix shell scripts)

 ## Quick start for contributing